 ††††† (b) From the second Saturday in November through December 31; and

-††††† (c) During any season when a firearm may be used to take deer.
+††††† (c) During any season in which a firearm may be used to take deer.

-††††† (5) Youth firearm season.
-For two (2) consecutive days beginning on the second Saturday in October, a youth deer hunter shall:
+††††† (6) Youth firearm season.
+For two (2) consecutive days beginning on the second Saturday in October, a youth deer hunter:

-††††† (b) Be required to follow all other statewide deer hunting requirements.
+††††† (b) Shall comply with this administrative regulation and all other statewide deer hunting requirements.

-††††† (6) There shall be a free youth weekend for two (2) consecutive days beginning on the Saturday after Christmas during which a youth shall:
+††††† (7) There shall be a free youth weekend for two (2) consecutive days beginning on the Saturday after Christmas during which a youth:

-††††† (a) Not be required to have a hunting license or deer permit;
+††††† (a) Shall not be required to have a hunting license or deer permit;

-††††† (c) Be required to follow all other statewide deer hunting requirements.
+††††† (c) Shall comply with this administrative regulation and all other statewide deer hunting requirements.

 ††††† Section 6.
 Zones.
-(1) Zone 1 shall consist of Anderson, Ballard, Boone, Bracken, Caldwell, Calloway, Campbell, Carlisle, Carroll, Christian, Crittenden, Franklin, Fulton, Gallatin, Grant, Graves, Harrison, Henry, Hickman, Jefferson, Kenton, Livingston, Lyon, Marshall, McCracken, Oldham, Owen, Pendleton, Robertson, Scott, Shelby, Spencer, Trigg, Trimble, Washington, and Woodford Counties.
+(1) Zone 1 shall consist of Anderson, Ballard, Boone, Bracken, Bullitt, Caldwell, Calloway, Campbell, Carlisle, Carroll, Christian, Crittenden, Franklin, Fulton, Gallatin, Grant, Graves, Green, Harrison, Henry, Hickman, Hopkins, Jefferson, Kenton, Larue, Livingston, Lyon, Marshall, McCracken, Nelson, Oldham, Owen, Pendleton, Robertson, Scott, Shelby, Spencer, Trigg, Trimble, Washington, and Woodford Counties.

-††††† (2) Zone 2 shall consist of Allen, Bourbon, Boyd, Bullitt, Carter, Fayette, Fleming, Green, Greenup, Hardin, Hart, Henderson, Hopkins, Jessamine, Larue, Lawrence, Lewis, Logan, Mason, McLean, Mercer, Muhlenberg, Nelson, Nicholas, Todd, Union, and Webster Counties.
+††††† (2) Zone 2 shall consist of Bourbon, Boyd, Carter, Fayette, Fleming, Grayson, Greenup, Hardin, Hart, Henderson, Jessamine, Lawrence, Lewis, Logan, Mason, McLean, Mercer, Muhlenberg, Nicholas, Ohio, Todd, Union, and Webster Counties.

-††††† (3) Zone 3 shall consist of Adair, Barren, Bath, Boyle, Breckinridge, Butler, Casey, Clark, Cumberland, Daviess, Edmondson, Elliott, Estill, Grayson, Hancock, Johnson, Lincoln, Madison, Marion, Meade, Menifee, Metcalf, Monroe, Montgomery, Morgan, Ohio, Powell, Rowan, Simpson, Taylor, Warren, and Wolfe Counties.
+††††† (3) Zone 3 shall consist of Adair, Allen, Barren, Bath, Boyle, Breckinridge, Butler, Casey, Clark, Cumberland, Daviess, Edmondson, Elliott, Estill, Hancock, Johnson, Lincoln, Madison, Marion, Meade, Metcalf, Monroe, Montgomery, Morgan, Powell, Rowan, Simpson, Taylor, Warren, and Wolfe Counties.

 ††††† Section 7.
 Season and Zone Limits.
 (1) A person shall not take more than four (4) deer statewide in a license year except: